 The British used to settle here and at one point, the area became a trading place for international traders.

 Today, however, there are rows of hotels that are competing each other for the famed city view.

 On both sides of the river, rooftop bars are common in almost every business establishment.

 Wherever you stay in Shanghai, you are certainly accessible to any public transport.
 So, it doesn’t really matter because the city’s public transport is one of the best in the world.
 This time, no hostel for me.
 I stayed at

 However, if you wanna stay in a hostel close to the city centre, the Phoenix, near People Square should be your choice.
-Captain Hostel, too, is a great choice for its patio restaurant/bar overlooking Shanghai skyline.
+Captain Hostel, too, is a great choice for its patio restaurant/bar overlooking the Shanghai skyline.
 You can book these two hostels through HostelWorld, and Booking.
 For other hostels, check out this list of Top 10 hostels in Shanghai.
-For hotel accommodations, TripAdvisor and Expedia have many choices, too.
+For hotel accommodations, and Expedia have many choices, too.

 Buying train tickets at the train station anywhere in China can be confusing for those who don’t speak the language.
-What I always do is book via TRIP because it’s the most convenient, and they don’t really charge that much for service fee.
-The money you’d spend in going to the train station might be the same for the service fee.
+What I always do is book via TRIP because it’s the most convenient, and they don’t really charge that much for the service fee.
+The money you’d spend on going to the train station might be the same as the service fee.
 And you wasted no time joining the long queue there.
-However, on the day of your trip, make sure to be at the station at least an hour and a half.
+However, on the day of your trip, make sure to be at the station for at least an hour and a half.
 Go directly to the window booth where they issue the real tickets.
 You have to show the reservation number/s.
 Train attendants usually allow passengers to check in between 20-30 minutes before the scheduled departure.